design-automation/mobius-parametric-modeller-dev-0-8/src/assets/typedoc-json/docUI/menu.md

 Opens a dialog box to set various Mobius settings.

-* Execute on file load: If ticked, Mobius script files will be executed automatically after they are loaded.
+* Execute on file load: If enabled, Mobius script files will be executed automatically after they are loaded.
-* Auto-save after executing: If ticked, Mobius script files will be automatically saved to Local Storage after they are executed.
+* Auto-save after executing: If enabled, Mobius script files will be automatically saved to Local Storage after they are executed.
 This means that any changes you have made since the last execution will be saved and backed up.
 * Display Mobius Functions: Shows a list of all the categories of the functions in Mobius.
-For each category, if it is ticked, then the functions in that category will be visible in the left vertical menu in the Editor tab.
+For each category, if it is enabled, then the functions in that category will be visible in the left vertical menu in the Editor tab.

 **WebGL Hardware Acceleration**